 When a parent or guardian refers a child to the System of Care, a clinical professional goes to the child’s home and meets with the child and the family to complete an assessment.
 The assessment determines which of the three levels of care the child and family should receive.

-The least intensive level of care provides access to specialized services that are managed by the Contracted System Administrator in consultation with the parent and the clinical provider.
+The least intensive level of care provides access to specialized out-patient services that are managed by the Contracted System Administrator in consultation with the parent/guardian and the out-patient therapist.
 Services are intended to be short-term and help families move forward through a difficult period.
+This level is appropriate for youth who are struggling in one area (such as communication, school performance, socialization skills, age-appropriate behavior challenges, etc).

-The most intense level of care is through the Care Management Organization (CMO).
-Care Managers help families create Child and Family Teams that are led by the parent with the help and guidance of the Care Manager.
+Youth with moderately intense and high intensity needs, who display concerns in multiple life dimensions (school, home, community) may receive linkage and monitoring of services and supports through the Care Management Organization (CMO).
+Youth who are assessed to have high intensity needs may be involved in multiple systems (school, court, probation, DCP&P, the Family Support Organization, etc.) and the Care Manager acts as the point person for all system partners to ensure that everyone is on the same page and working towards the goals identified by the youth and family.
+Care Managers help families create Child and Family Teams (CFTs) that are led by the parent/guardian with the help and guidance of the Care Manager.
 The Child and Family Team assists the child and family in creating strategies to resolve the challenges they face.
-Specialized services and support to be used are determined in the Child and Family Team meetings.
-The Child and Family Team helps support the family until they can move forward and handle the challenges they face.
+Specialized services and support to be used are determined in the Child and Family Team meetings and may include therapy, community-based mentors, engagement in social and recreational activities, re-engagement with school, employment, etc. The Child and Family Team helps the family identify and develop a support system that will be sustained long after CMO services end.

 Family and youth/child perspectives are intentionally elicited and prioritized during all phases of the wraparound process.
 Planning is grounded in family members’ perspectives, and the team strives to provide options and choices such that the plan reflects family values and preferences.